caitreid/chroma/README.md

 ## Entities

 This project will not use a database.
 However it will need to be constructed with
-- CSS Canvas
+-
-- A JS Class for building the puzzle
-- A JS Class for selected square item
-- Function for checking the solution

 ## Notes
 - https://codepen.io/caitlinreid1/pen/ExpjeRY